yge15/TCGA_Microbial_Content/README.md

 ## Updates
 1. 19 August 2024: we have updated Table S1-3 and S9-10 by removing raw counts related to HPV, HBV/HCV, and CMV, and added Table S5 separately for those viral counts.
-2. 16 March 2025: we have added back reads that previously aligned to HPV, HBV, HCV-1, HCV-2, and CMV into our Kraken analysis.
+2. 16 March 2025: for consistency and correctness, we added back the reads previously aligned to HPV, HBV, HCV-1, HCV-2, and CMV into our Kraken analysis.
 Those new viral reads were reported in the updated Table S1 and S2.
 The tables normalized by per kilobase of genome were removed.